Russian billionaire invests in U.S. genetics company 23andMe

 For that price, consumers learn specifics about ancestry and genetic traits, including the possible conditions and diseases to which they may have a genetic propensity.

-Existing investors joining the funding round include Anne Wojcicki, 23andMe's chief executive; Sergey Brin, Wojcicki's husband and co-founder of Google Inc (GOOG.O); New Enterprise Associates; Google Ventures; and MPM Capital.
+Existing investors joining the funding round include Anne Wojcicki, 23andMe's chief executive; Sergey Brin, Wojcicki's husband and co-founder of Google Inc; New Enterprise Associates; Google Ventures; and MPM Capital.

 The company's last funding round was about $31 million, raised two years ago.
 Since its founding in 2006, 23andMe has raised about $68 million.